 Ahead of us was the ferry port, where the lorries were just about to board.
 We went down to the boat ramp in front of it and boarded the boat.

 The boat was already in the landing area, with some passengers and luggage on board.
-There is also a uniformed official there who asks to see your passport.
+There was also a uniformed official there who asked to see our passports.
 Once your passport has been checked, you buy a boarding ticket at the desk next to it.
 The boat ride to Bueng Kan costs 25,000 kips per person.

 Foreign currency exchange with other passengers on the boat